PatchedPlusPlus/VRChat-Mods/README.md

 ### Changelog
+* v1.5.1
+	* Added all possible mirror layers to the Full Mirror.
+Some maps put world stuff on the user layers, which previously weren't reflected.
 * v1.5.0
 	* Added buttons for 'Position based on View' and 'Anchor to World/Tracking' to page 2 of the QuickMenu Settings.
 	* Code Cleanup & Added Loader Integrity Check